wolffsiemssen/json_risk/README.md

 JSON / JavaScript financial risk and pricing library

 ## What is is
-- a JSON data model and data format to descript financial instruments and valuation parameters
+- a JSON data model and data format to describe financial instruments and valuation parameters
 - a JavaScript pricing library that uses the data model for pricing and risk analysis of financial instruments

 ## How to use